AdobeDocs/campaign.en/help/technotes/upgrades/console.md

 ## Frequently Asked Questions

++++How do I upgrade from Campaign v8 32 bits to Campaign v8 64 bits?

+The upgrade is seamless.
+You just need to install your new version via the setup like a regular upgrade.

++++

 +++Is the 64-bit version of Campaign v8 Client Console compatible with 32-bit computers?

 No. The 64-bit version of Campaign v8 Client Console supports 64-bit computers only.